Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/RGB renderer/README.md

 ## Use case

 An RGB renderer is used to adjust the color bands of a multispectral image.
 Remote sensing images acquired from satellites often contain values representing the reflection of multiple spectrums of light.
-Changing the RGB renderer of such rasters can be used to differentiate and highlight particular features that reflect light differently, such as different vegetation types, or turbidity in water.
+Changing the RGB renderer of such rasters can be used to differentiate and highlight particular features that reflect light differently, such as different vegetation types or turbidity in water.

 ## How to use the sample